|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These chiles rellenos are roasted, stuffed, and baked (and even the roasting part of optional!).
-The are topped with Spicy Tomato Sauce to marry the flavors of whatever you decide to stuff them with—see the many options below.
+They are topped with spicy tomato sauce to marry the flavors of whatever you decide to stuff them with—see the many options below.

-- 8 large green chiles (New Mexico green chiles, Anahaims, or Poblanos)
+- 8 large green chiles (New Mexico green chiles, Anaheims, or Poblanos)